ARCTraining/instructor-training/_episodes/03-expertise.md

 > What other words or phrases can have the effect of demotivating learners?
 What alternatives can we use to
 > express this meaning in a positive and motivational way?
 >
-> In the Etherpad, make a list of demotivating words/phrases and alternatives.
+> In the shared document, make a list of demotivating words/phrases and alternatives.
 >
 > This discussion should take about 5 minutes.
 >